 Trump targets four freshman congresswomen, Pelosi in Twitter storm

-President Trump squared off with House Speaker Nancy Pelosi and four of her progressive freshman members on Twitter on Sunday, and told them to go back to their countries of origin to fix the corruption plaguing those nations before they lecture the United States.
+President Trump squared off with House Speaker Nancy Pelosi and four of her progressive freshman members on Twitter Sunday, and told them to go back to their countries of origin to fix the corruption plaguing those nations before they lecture the United States.

 In the tweet, Trump referred to them as "progressive Democratic Congresswomen" whose home countries are collapsing from corruption and said they should return home to aid those who are suffering.